Skip to main content

 A personal injury demand package is only as strong as its medical documentation.
 Adjusters and defense counsel will scrutinize every gap, every unexplained delay, and every unsupported dollar figure.
-The difference between a demand that settles quickly and one that stalls often comes down to how well you organize the medical records.

 Step 1: Collect and Inventory Every Record